 There is much to celebrate in those brands of which this nation was rightly proud; the book takes a trip down memory lane.
 The stories of what happened to those brands we loved so much are uncovered .
 Importantly, the assumption of decline is challenged with examples of where Britain still holds its head high in the manufacturing world.
 It is not a story of gloom; there are some wonderful successes: JCB, Jaguar-Rover, Glaxo and John Harvey-Jones’s ICI from which Astra Zeneca was born, but also Alan Sugar’s Amstrad.
 There is hope for the future in manufacturing for the green revolution.
 Manufacturing will probably continue to employ fewer people, but more than offset by British innovation and skill.

-The manuscript of How Britain Created the Manufacturing World is now with Pen & Sword in preparation for publication.
-I heard today that my proposal for Whatever Happened to British Manufacturing has been accepted.
+How Britain Shaped the Manufacturing World is to be published by and is available to preorder from Pen & Sword .
+My proposal for Whatever Happened to British Manufacturing has been accepted.
 I am delighted and look forward to producing a book that is thoroughly positive about modern British manufacturing.

 The University of Lincoln has one of the newest departments of engineering in Britain.